-This project was previously reviewed by the EPC on May 3, 2017 and approved by the City Council on June 6, 2017 (see Exhibit 2 and Exhibit 3).
-Due to issues with construction drawings, the applicant was unable to complete the building permit process, and the original planning permit expired.
+This project was previously reviewed by the EPC on May 3, 2017 and approved by the City Council on June 6, 2017 (see Attachment 3 and Attachment 4).
+Due to issues with the construction drawings, the applicant was unable to complete the building permit process and the original planning permit expired.